CEPAR INTERNATIONAL CONFERENCE:

 3-5 JULY 2023, John Niland Scientia Building, UNSW Sydney/Bedegal Country, Sydney, Australia

-Hosted by the ARC Centre of Excellence in Population Ageing Research (CEPAR), this 3-day conference will bring together academics, policymakers, and practitioners to share the latest research and policy and industry perspectives on the dynamics of the ageing demographic.
+Hosted by the ARC Centre of Excellence in Population Ageing Research (CEPAR), this 3-day conference brought together academics, policymakers, and practitioners to share the latest research and policy and industry perspectives on the dynamics of the ageing demographic.

 Chair: Hazel Bateman, CEPAR, UNSW Business School